 Since Bass Connections teams work together closely over an extended period of time, it’s important to get to know one another – doing so can build trust and create an atmosphere of open communication that will help the team throughout the project.

 Setting norms can help teams create a set of shared expectations around how team members are expected to work together and can set the tone for a team’s culture.

 Kenzie Doyle, Jana Schaich Borg and Walter Sinnott-Armstrong share the team values document they created, and invite others to use or adapt it.

 Team leaders and students are likely to be juggling multiple priorities throughout the year.
 Luckily, there are a range of resources available to facilitate information sharing and project coordination among teams.
-There are also resources to help students get up to speed more quickly on basic research methods that teams may be relying upon in their work.

 Reflection can be indispensable to the learning process.
 We offer suggestions on formats, provide examples and include an optional template.